LogoLogo

 OIDC Federated Sign In

 The federated sign in requires the app to be configured with a URL scheme so that the authentication tokens from your identity provider can be passed into your app when the user performs federated sign in via a web view launched by the app.
 The URL scheme that you set up for your app must match one of the callback and logout URLs configured in the federated sign in configuration.
-To setup these URLs, contact support@sudoplatform.com.
+To setup these URLs, contact .

 If you have more than one URL scheme configured for callback and logout URLs then make sure you edit "sudoplatformconfig.json" file to keep only the URL scheme that's relevant for your app for "signInRedirectUri" and "signOutRedirectUri".